Repro-Arno-Jeremy/Projet/README.md

   | Other sports      | [Basketball, Baseball, Rugby...]                                  | Home advantage may not be impacted          |

 - **Constraints Across Factors**:
-  - Document any constraints or interdependencies among variability factors.
-    For example:
-    - Random Seed must align with dataset splits for consistent results.
-    - Hardware constraints may limit the choice of GPU-based factors.
+  We have to make the study using datasets that are available.
+The scipy version should be the same between datasets in order to be consistent.

 - **Exploring Variability Factors via CLI (Bonus)**  * We already compute all the graphs for 5 additionals leagues without any CLI.
 We also provide data for the seasons after 2020 for the original study.

 ### Replication Execution
 1. **Instructions**